Peprah94/nimMCMCSMCupdates/README.md

   )
 ```

-    Checking model sizes and dimensions
-      [Note] This model is not fully initialized.
-This is not an error.
-             To see which variables are not initialized, use model$initializeInfo().
-             For more information on model initialization, see help(modelInitialization).

-    Compiling
-      [Note] This may take a minute.
-      [Note] Use 'showCompilerOutput = TRUE' to see C++ compilation details.

     ===== Monitors =====
     thin = 1: alphaP, alphaPhi, alphaPsi, alphaPSig, alphaPsiSig, betaP, betaPhi, betaPsi, betaPSig, betaPsiSig, colonisationProb, psi.fs, z
     ===== Samplers =====